jonas-braun/remote-decks/README.md

 ### Headphone Logic
 Any client can play songs only locally to pre-listen.
 Those events are not sent to the other clients.

+## Extension idea: Time warp feature
+For connected live gigs, you would need an additional feature.

+* Measure the maxiumum latency between to (or more) clients and make that the "main latency"
+* receive all control events from the other machine(s)
+* Make a new control ("time warp") switch that changes whether your client is live/real-time or whether it is behind with the value of "main latency".
+Toggeling the switch will slowly (over a couple of seconds) strech the current track without listeners being able to notice ("transition time").
+* When one DJ hands over the control to another DJ, they click the "time warp" switch and their interface is partly frozen.
+After the "transition time", the other DJs interface is fully unlocked and their stream will be played real-time in their room and with "main latency" in the other room.